existedinnettw/cabbageCV/doc/tutorial.md

   * how someone else dig in tensorflow model.

 we focus on reimplement Object detection with Model Garden

+Actually, tensorflow model official have no datasheet, we have to trace source code on our own.
+And except few model in serving, most models are not pretrained (init_checkpoint), therefore performance is bad in limited time.
+Rowan sung use compiled official [yolo](https://github.com/AlexeyAB/darknet) c++ model, which is directly written by cudnn API, to directly train, evaluate.
+[torchvision-models/](https://pytorch.org/vision/0.8/models.html) official doesn't offer much result at the same time.
+I think it era of github 3rd weight downloading now.

 ### Object detection with Model Garden

 tree